 1953 First exhibited sculpture (“Quartette”) at the Artists from the Commonwealth exhibition, London.

-1957-1970 Pioneered the field of scale model-making for architects, industrial designers and engineers.
+1957-1980s Pioneered the field of scale model-making for architects, industrial designers and engineers.
 Trained and employed personnel in this field.
-Built models of most of Sydney’s large buildings, bridges & motorways, including a model of the Sydney CBD; Macquarie University’s buildings and campus; the Sydney Opera House; and the National Library of Australia.
+Built models of most of Sydney’s large buildings, bridges and motorways, including a model of the Sydney CBD; Macquarie University’s buildings and campus; and the Sydney Opera House.
+Also models of Canberra’s major buildings for the National Capital Development Corporation, including the National Library of Australia in 1962.
+Model of Ancient Rome completed for the ANU in 1976.

 Studied Design, East Sydney Technical College.